Toxantron/scrumonline/README.md

 For every story the Scrum Master will than start a poll and each member of the session must select a card.
 As they select a card the main screen will show a card over the name, but without showing the number.
 Once everyone selected a card the main page (beamer) shall start a 5s countdown and then flip all the cards.
 According to planning poker it will than highlight the minimum and maximum estimation for colleagues to bring the arguments.

+## Requirements
+The requires a couple of packages you need to install on you system.
+Those are:
+- Apache with PHP >= 5.6
+- MySQL
+- MySQL-PDO

 ## Deployment
 The easiest way is to deploy the application to your webserver and execute the following commands from the root directory.
 <pre>
 $ php bin/composer install
 $ vendor/bin/doctrine orm:schema-tool:create
+$ vendor/bin/doctrine orm:generate-proxies
 </pre>
 The web root should point to the src directory.